-Through PSSG, Hutt Valley DHB acknowledges the participation of local primary care partners, in the development of and agreement with this Annual Plan.
-Module 3 provides further details of the work programme and action plans agreed with PSSG.
+Through PSSG, Hutt Valley DHB acknowledges the participation of local primary care partners, in the development of, and agreement with, this Statement of Intent.
+Please see the DHB's Annual Plan Module 3 for further details of the work programme and action plans agreed with PSSG.